dontcry2013/blog/source/_posts/yum-repo.md

 ```
 From the above log, we can see it is no good to install libev.

-Check with `yum repolist` we got:
+Check with `yum repolist` respectively to see if there are differences in two servers, we get:

-* ![repolist][repolist]
+* The one we're currently working on:

-* ![repolist][repolist]
+![repolist][repolist]

+* The one which previously setup:

+![repolist][cs-repolist]

-After compared with existing worked server, I found epel repo is missing.
+After the comparison, I can find easily that epel repo is missing.
 Copy the repo base url from the working server which called CS, add it to the server CC.
 Everyhing works fine!

 ```
 [root@AEMG-CS zac]# yum -v repolist